Rumours still abound about bizarre attack on North Korean leader’s half brother at Malaysia airport.

-Khalid told reporters that the women, one Vietnamese and the other Indonesian, knew they were handling poisonous materials and “were warned to take precautions.”
+Inspector-General of Police Khalid Abu Bakar told reporters that the women, one Vietnamese and the other Indonesian, knew they were handling poisonous materials and “were warned to take precautions”.

 The women and a Malaysian man, believed to be the boyfriend of the Indonesian woman, have been arrested.